Add or edit invoice items

 You can see there are different layouts here, and each one looks slightly different in terms of colour and layout.

-Choose the one you like the look of the most, and click on it.
+Choose the one you like the look of the most, and select it.

 When you choose a theme in the tray, you'll see below a preview of the invoice using that theme.